usnistgov/dioptra/docs/source/tutorials/hello_world/part-1.rst

    Creating the Hello World Plugin Container

-4. In the plugin list, **click the row** corresponding to the Hello World Plugin you just created to go to the Plugin Files table.
+4. In the plugin list, **click the row** corresponding to the Hello World Plugin you just created to go to the **Plugin Files table**.

 .. figure:: ../../images/screenshots/plugins/hello_world_plugin_files_table_dioptra_1_1.png
    :alt: Screenshot of the plugin creation / registration modal